AntonSynytsia/MSPhysics/Overview.md

 scripting tab.
 Every group, being part of simulation, has its own body context, an instance of {MSPhysics::Body} class. <tt>MSPhysis::Body</tt> class contains a set of useful functions and events, allowing user to have control over body in physics world.

-To get more familiar with scripting lets refer to a simple tutorial below.
+Refer to a simple tutorial below to get more familiar with scripting.

 ## Controllable Sphere Tutorial
 In this tutorial we will create a sphere and control it with keyboard.